- Compromised vision

 - Arising from insect bites or periorbital trauma (including ENT/maxillofacial/ophthalmology procedures): likely to result in pre-septal cellulitis

-I. Pre-septal cellulitis - cellulitis confined to the eyelid ie anterior to the superior orbital septum
+I. Pre-septal cellulitis - cellulitis confined to the eyelids i.e. anterior to the orbital septum

 III.
-Orbital cellulitis with subperiosteal abscess - cellulitis with abscess confined to the orbital periosteum
+Orbital cellulitis with subperiosteal abscess - cellulitis with abscess confined to the orbital periosteum.
+The abscess is most common based medially on the lamina papyracea but can be elsewhere

 The three crucial components of the examination are the eye, the nose and neurology.

 Whilst the ophthalmologist will provide a more detailed examination, the ENT doctor should have performed a basic eye exam.
+It is essential to look for any signs of eye compromise.
 Check for:

 - Pain on eye movements